sindre430/tdt4237-public/README.md

 1. In order to run PHP on windows you must download and install Visual C++ Redistributable for Visual Studio 2015. https://www.microsoft.com/en-us/download/details.aspx?id=48145

 2. Download php7.0.x, the thread safe version, from http://windows.php.net/download#php-7.0
    __Due to unwanted errors, please don't go any further before you have completed this step.
-Please be patient.__
+Please be patient. :)__

 3. Extract the downloaded archive to <your_php_directory>.
 For example in "C:\Program Files\Php".